Domitnator/kentico-kontent-nuxt-module/README.md

 By default Nuxt can only work with promises.
 Therefor you always use the "getPromise" method provided by the Kentico Cloud Delivery SDK!
 RxJs operator's are not supported at the moment.

 ## Caching
-API calls can ben "cached" (they will be stored in memory) client side via the "viaCache" method
+API calls can be "cached" (they will be stored in memory) client side via the "viaCache" method

 ```javascript
  const query =  this.$deliveryClient.items().type('page');